 The key for freelance writers is experience, and there are many writing opportunities online for great side gigs.

-Once you have an established portfolio and experience in your niche, you can then create a profile and pitch clients on platforms like Upwork, ProBlogger, and Scripted, just to name a few.
+Once you have an established portfolio and experience in your niche, you can then create a profile and find freelance writing jobs on different platforms like:

-As long as you have a passion for the written word, a desire to grow and learn as a freelance writer, and niches that you have a deep interest in, you can absolutely make a side hustle or career out of freelance writing.
+As long as you have a passion for the written word, a desire to grow and learn as a writer, and niches that you have a deep interest in, gig workers can find jobs as writers.

 But where do you get started as a freelancer?
 A few platforms that are perfect for freelance graphic designers include:

-Some VA platforms that advertise freelance work include:
+Some virtual assistant platforms that advertise freelance jobs include:

 Using Your House